THE IMPORTANCE OF WHEEL ALIGNMENT FOR YOUR VEHICLE’S HANDLING AND SAFETY

 Wheel alignment refers to the adjustment of the angles of the wheels to the manufacturer’s specifications.
 This ensures that the tyres make proper contact with the road surface and that the vehicle drives straight and true.
 Three main angles are adjusted during a wheel alignment: camber, caster, and toe.

 Camber refers to the inward or outward tilt of the wheel when viewed from the front of the vehicle.
-Too much positive camber will cause the outside of the tire to wear more quickly, while too much negative camber will cause the inside of the tyre to wear more quickly.
+Too much positive camber will cause the outside of the tire to wear more quickly, while too much negative camber will cause the inside of the tire to wear more quickly.